2025 UK refugee plan: 2025 refugee plan

-Reactions
+Reception

-Human rights and refugee charities have criticized the plan, claiming the new reform is too harsh on refugees, lacking ways to truly determine those running away from brutal and violent conflicts. it also undermines their ability to integrate with the local community and build new lives for themselves.

-The government states it is essential to introduce a new immigration reform, facing the growing numbers of illegal refugees, refugee claims and keep the system working for a long time period.
+Human rights and refugee charities have criticised the plan, saying the proposed changes are too harsh on refugees, lacking ways to truly determine those running away from brutal and violent conflicts. it also undermines their ability to integrate with the local community and build new lives for themselves.
+The government states it is essential to introduce changes due to the growing numbers of illegal refugees, refugee claims and keep the system working for a long time period.
+The far-right activist Tommy Robinson, who earlier in the year had led the Unite the Kingdom rally in London, welcomed Mahmood's proposals to overhaul the asylum system, posting on social media that "the Overton window has been obliterated, well done patriots".